pallasite99/dao-zk-vote/README.md

 ### Goal

-Show anonymous voting where a voter proves eligibility via a **hash of a shared secret**, without revealing identity — and vote is only accepted once.
+Showing anonymous voting where a voter proves eligibility via a **hash of a shared secret**, without revealing identity — and vote is only accepted once.

 ---